 DEED – The legal document by which title to real estate is conveyed from one party to another.

 DELINQUENCY – Is a failure to make mortgage payments when the payments are due.
-For most mortgages the payments are generally due on the first of the month.
-Even though lenders may give a couple day grace period before late fees are assessed, the payment could still be considered late and the loan delinquent.
-Once a loan is more than 30 days late lenders typically report the late payment to the credit bureaus.
+For most mortgages, the payments are generally scheduled on the first of the month.
+Even though lenders may give a couple of day grace period before late fees are assessed, the payment could still be considered late and the loan delinquent.
+Once a loan is more than 30 days late, lenders typically report the late payment to the credit bureaus.

 DEPRECIATION – Is the reduction in the value of an asset with the passage of time, due in particular to wear and tear or economic obsolescence.